te222uh/MySmartGreenhouse/README.md

 #### OnActionMessage()

-This little function is just an embryo to future functions where commands are sent to the Pico enabling it to turn on watering systems and other interesting things that could be automated in a smart greenhouse.
+This little function is just an embryo for future functions where commands are sent to the Pico enabling it to turn on watering systems and other interesting things that could be automated in a smart greenhouse.